mouizahmed/ponderful/README.md

 # Bugs & Fixes

 - First request to the backend and database were extremely slow (only present during initial load of website).
-  - This has been fixed.
+  - This has been fixed by switching from Render to Vercel to host the back-end.
+(Render.com shuts down the server after inactivity, making the first request take significantly longer)